cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/index.md

 ---
 parent:
+  title: Introduction to Blockchain
+  description: A chain of blocks
+  number: 1
+description: What is blockchain technology and how does it work?
 title: Chapter Overview - An intro to blockchain
-  description: What is blockchain technology and how does it work?
 tag: fast-track
 order: 0
 ---